tarummel/phonetic-component-kanji/README.md

 | sei  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |     |     |     |     |     |     |     |
 | shou |  O  |     |     |     |  O  |  O  |  O  |  O  |  O  |  O  |  O  |     |     |     |     |     |     |     |

-Here's a more average example.
-Not all kanji are created equally.
-We see here a some trends but also a lot of exception.
+Here's an example of what you'll usually see, which is low reliability.
+Unfortunately not all kanji are created equally.
-Personally I don't recommend memorizing every kanji, every reading and every exception.
-It's simply too much.
-Instead, being mindful of these patterns as you learn kanji can be extremely useful and is the whole reason for ~this~ to begin with.
-If you want to be pro-active, checking out the biggest, most reliable kanji in ths data set should be your next move.
+There are trends but there's also a lot of exceptions.
+Personally I don't recommend memorizing every kanji, reading and exception.
+Instead, being mindful of these patterns and their existance as you continue learning is what's important.
+It's half the reason for all ~this~ to begin with.
+If you want to be pro-active, checking out the biggest, most reliable kanji in the files should be your next move.
+Prioritizing the "best" kanji is probably the most efficient use of one's time.
+Which is kind of the whole other point for this project!

-### Example: Anti-Pattern or Semantic Component?
+### Example 3: Semantic Component

 |     | 金  |  鈞  | 釿  | 錦  |  欽  | 欽  | 淦  |  鍾  | 瀏  | 鐔  |  鎬  | 鎹  | 鎧  |  鋳  | 鈑  | 鋲  |  鐃  | 鍬  |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |